maximilian-muecke/DataScienceStudyCase/README.md

 		* Amount_Backlogs_3M, Amount_Backlogs_6M, Amount_Backlogs_12M: Backlogs happen when suppliers cannot deliver parts on time.
 These features are the amount of backlogs in the last 3 months, 6 months or 12 months for each supplier.

-		* 12_Month_LPKM: LPKM score is the grade of the supplier regarding the KPIs for the last 12 months (the higher the better).
+		* 12_Month_LPKM: LPKM score is a 5-star rating of the supplier regarding the KPIs for the last 12 months (the higher the better).

 		* BadSupplierIndicator: Indicator of whether the supplier has bad performance before.

 ## Tasks

-1. Explore the datasets, if necessary clean them and create relevant features.
+1. Explore the datasets, if necessary clean them, keep and / or create relevant features.
 2. Analyze the features, what statements can you make?
-3. Train a prediction model to predict the most recent results (green, yellow or red) of the supplier audit process.
+3. Train a prediction model to predict the most recent results (green, yellow or red) of the supplier audit process (for certain supplier and certain derivative).
 How good is your model performance?
 How would you tweak it?
-4. Given the results of the analysis and prediction, how would you explain them to the audit experts?
+4. Given the results of the analysis and prediction, how would you show and explain them to the audit experts?
 What advice would you give to support business decisions?

 *Optional: You can also implement / explain a Causal Machine Learning approach (e.g. python libraries: DoWhy, DECI, PyWhy) to increase the model explainability.*